 CR 150 West – CR 400 East

-While there is no actual physical address this paved, multi-use, rail trial stretches from CR 150 West to CR 400 East (from Greenfield heading west into Indianapolis) and is over ten miles long.
-At the 150 West trailhead you will find a parking area, water fountains and all accessible restrooms.
-Pennsy Trail has an art garden, wildlife, plenty of shade and benches to stop and rest on.
-In years past they had a drive through light display at Christmas.
+While there is no actual physical address this paved, multi-use, rail trail stretches from CR 150 West to CR 400 East (from Greenfield heading west into Indianapolis) and is over ten miles long.
+At the 150 West trailhead, you will find a parking area, water fountains, and all accessible restrooms.
+Pennsy Trail has an art garden, wildlife, plenty of shade, and benches to stop and rest on.
+In years past they had a drive-through light display at Christmas.

 Thornwood Nature Preserve